olanti-p/BN_Astyle/README.md

 An extension for Visual Studio 2022 to format C/C++ documents using Artistic Style engine.

+Based on (and uses code snippets from): [astyle-extension](https://github.com/lukamicoder/astyle-extension) by lukamicoder

 More info on Artistic Style at http://astyle.sourceforge.net/

 Supported Visual Studio editions: